 Green deals are an effective way for companies to accelerate sustainable development and demonstrate their commitment to environmental responsibility.
 Their actions can achieve significant results for nature and the climate.

 For companies, the Green Deal offers an opportunity to make a practical impact without new regulation – by developing solutions themselves that support sustainable development.
 At the same time, they strengthen their competitiveness and responsibility work.
 In the construction industry, customers and clients already demand environmental product declarations (EPDs), low-carbon solutions and transparent reporting – the same things that Green Deals also promote.
-Green Deals can also make the implementation of legislation more efficient and set even more ambitious goals than required by law.
+Green Deals can also make the implementation of legislation more efficient and even set more ambitious goals than required by law.

 Green deal builds cooperation and innovation